Kisses Delavin: Career

 self-titled grand album launch in November 2017 sold out within 30 minutes.
 More than 15,000 units of her album were sold the day prior to its launch.
-She formally received her Gold and Platinum Awards from Philippine Association of the Record Industry (PARI) on the January 21, 2018 episode of ASAP.
+She formally received her Gold and Platinum Awards from Philippine Association of the Record Industry (PARI) on the January 21, 2018, episode of ASAP.

 In February 2018, Delavin's first solo sold-out concert entitled Confidently Kisses was held at KIA Theatre, with guests Sam Milby, Karla Estrada, Marlo Mortel, and Tony Labrusca.
 In 2018, Delavin became one of the regular hosts of ASAP Chillout.

 She also appeared twice on the front cover of MEGA Magazine.
 The March issue pictorial was set in Prague, Czech Republic.

 She was teamed up with MYX VJ Donny Pangilinan (dubbed as DonKiss by their fans) for the movies Walwal and Fantastica.
 They later on starred in the hit romantic comedy daytime television series, Playhouse.

-For five consecutive years (2017-2021), Delavin was among Twitter's Top 10 Most Tweeted about Accounts in the Philippines.
-She has also been named The Most Beautiful Woman in the Philippines by Starmometer in 2020.
+For five consecutive years (2017–2021), Delavin was among Twitter's Top 10 Most tweeted about accounts in the Philippines.
+She was also named The Most Beautiful Woman in the Philippines by Starmometer in 2020.

 In April 2019, Delavin had her 2nd solo sold-out concert entitled A Life Full Of Kisses at Music Museum.

-In November 2019, Delavin left Star Magic and signed with APT Entertainment and Triple A Management, which manages Kapuso actresses Maine Mendoza and Marian Rivera.
+In November 2019, Delavin left Star Magic and signed with APT Entertainment and Triple A Management.
 She is currently a freelance artist and started appearing on some of the TV programs of GMA Network.

 Delavin has appeared on an episode of Mars Pa More, The Boobay and Tekla Show, Tonight with Arnold Clavio, All-Out Sundays, Eat Bulaga, Unang Hirit and Wowowin on GMA Network.

 In December 2020, Delavin stated that she would take a break from the entertainment industry by moving back to Masbate to focus on her studies, which caused her projects and lock-in tapings to be placed on hiatus until further notice, due to her parents not allowing her amidst the COVID-19 pandemic in the Philippines.
 In May 2021, during an interview with Ricky Lo, Delavin has confirmed that she would return to Manila from Masbate once the COVID-19 vaccines are fully rolled out.

+Pageantry

+Delavin was entered in her first beauty pageant at the age of 3.
+In 2013 she won Miss Teen Masbate, and Miss Masbate and Miss Kaogma in 2016.

-Representing Masbate, Delavin finished as a Top 10 finalist at Miss Universe Philippines 2021 on September 30, 2021 in Bohol.
-Beatrice Gomez of Cebu City won the said pageant.
+In 2021 Delavin represented Masbate at Miss Universe Philippines 2021 on September 30, 2021, in Bohol, and finished as a top 10 finalist.

+After competing in the pageant, Delavin moved to the United States and studied dance at the Martha Graham School in New York City.